 Academic Advising Staff

-Jaime Ortiz earned his licenciatura in English Philology from the Universidad Autónoma de Madrid.
+Jaime Ortiz earned his licenciatura in English philology from the Universidad Autónoma de Madrid.
 He also received a double-degree — a Master of Arts in English from Saint Louis University and a Master of Arts in Estudios literarios anglo-norteamericanos from the Universidad Autónoma de Madrid.
-He is also a professional translator and has over 15 years of experience in customer service.
-He joined the advising staff in 2011 and currently serves as assistant dean for Advising.
-Some of his responsibilities include coordinating the honors program, advising of juniors and seniors and ensuring students meet all requirements for graduation.
+He has also studied translation and has over 20 years of experience in customer service.
+He joined the advising staff in 2011 and currently serves as assistant dean for advising.
+Some of his responsibilities include coordinating the honors program, supporting academic departments, the advising of juniors and seniors, and ensuring students meet all requirements for graduation.